WAVE-Lab-Williams/.github/profile/README.md

 ## 🔬 About Us

-The **WAVE Lab** (Wong Attention Vision Encoding Laboratory) at Williams College investigates the neural mechanisms underlying visual attention, perception, and encoding.
-Our research combines behavioral experiments, computational modeling, and neuroimaging techniques to understand how the brain processes and prioritizes visual information.
+The **WAVE Lab** (Wong Attention Vision Encoding Laboratory) at Williams College explores **visual perception** and **cognition** — investigating the mental processes that underlie how we take raw visual input from the world (a mess of lines and colors) and make sense of it (e.g. forming representations of "objects" and "agents"), guiding our everyday function.

+In short, our research delves into the (often) surprising answers to questions such as: **"What do we actually see?"** and **"How do we parse the world into meaningful mental representations?"**

 ## 🎯 Research Focus